 As to the development of the Casino, we issued guidance on lobbying to all elected officials, at former Mayor Lightfoot's request, and we issued guidance on the restrictions in the Ordinance for the ~80 City employees and officials who worked on the process of selecting the Casino operator, also at Mayor's request.
 We worked closely with the Law Department, Mayor's Office, and the City's outside counsel (Taft, Stettinius and Hollister) to ensure that City personnel are informed of all reporting (and eventually, substantive ethics) requirements and prohibitions under the Illinois Gambling Act, 230 ILCS 10/1 et seq.
 Penalties for violating this law are severe: it is a Class 4 Felony under Illinois law, subjecting violators to fines up to \$25,000 and 1-3 years in prison.
 Note that the Gambling Act's reporting requirements are in addition to the restrictions in the Ethics Ordinance that would apply to those "applicants" who "communicate" with City officials or employees, such as the Ordinance's gifts restrictions and lobbyist registration requirements.

-Given that the temporary casino in Medinah Temple may be operational by the date of the Board meeting, we worked with the Law Department on final guidance to be sent to all City governmental personnel as to applicable ethics rules, such as accepting gifts or food or drink-this guidance was issued on Friday, September 8.
+We worked with the Law Department on final guidance to be sent to all City governmental personnel as to applicable ethics rules, such as accepting gifts or food or drink-this guidance was issued on September 8.